Stephen Farry: Member of Parliament

 On 13 December 2019, Farry was elected to represent the constituency of North Down in the 2019 general election.
 Farry replaced long-term incumbent Lady Hermon, who had stepped down at the election after eighteen years as an Ulster Unionist, and later independent, MP.
 He made his maiden speech on 20 December 2019, starting his speech speaking in Irish to "reflect the shared traditions of Northern Ireland"; it was the first time since 1901 that a maiden speech had been conducted in Irish, when Thomas O'Donnell was chastised by the then-Speaker for not speaking in English in the chamber.

 In May 2020, Farry was one of a number of politicians warned that he was under threat from loyalist paramilitaries.
 The threat was believed to have come from elements of the UDA in south-east Antrim.

 He lost his seat in the 2024 United Kingdom general election.
 It was reported that he would not take the seat in the Northern Ireland Assembly vacated by Sorcha Eastwood.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Farry was appointed as Professor of Strategic Policy in Practice at Ulster University.
+He is also the co-director of the Ulster University Strategic Policy Unit.

 Personal life

 In 2005, Farry married Wendy Watt.
-He lists his recreations as travel and international affairs, along with quizzes (having appeared on University Challenge in 1994) and reading history and biography.
+He lists his recreations as travel and international affairs, along with quizzes, and reading history and biography.